CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 - Linking Github Issues with Projects has a great automated feature where cue cards are automatically linked with PR's where issues are cited, and automatically get moved to the column they should be in.
 - Pull Request reviews have been an efficient and concise way to communicate each group member's thoughts on design decisions, code formatting, and any other miscellaneous questions about the commits.
 - Our choice of entities, once we switched to using Sections to represent lecture or tutorial sections, made implementing schedule generation and ICS export/import much easier
-- The choice to use the Strategy design pattern for Filter allowed us to develop a wide range of diverse Filters, without much effort for integrating them with our general program.
+- The choice to use the Strategy design pattern for Filter allowed us to develop a wide range of Filters, without much effort for integrating them with our general program.

 ### Group member contributions & plans